-If supported by a majority of the community in the public referendum, this Plan will acquire a dominant legal status in the county's planning framework.
+As it was supported by a majority of the community in the public referendum, this Plan will have a legal status in the county's planning framework.
 It will:-

-- Ensure the community's views on the future of the town, and in particular planning matters, take precedence - Ensure that new housing is primarily built in the agreed places and to approved standards - Indicate where further commercial development is appropriate - Form part of the strategic development plan against which planning applications will be assessed.
+- Ensure the community's views on the future of the town, and in particular planning matters, are material planning considerations - Ensure that new housing is primarily built in the agreed places and to approved standards - Indicate where further commercial development is appropriate - Form part of the strategic development plan against which planning applications will be assessed.